Jyri Seppälä

 “With climate change, we are dealing with much bigger impacts, yet we are still unwilling or unable to change the way we do things.
 This is natural in itself, because people are used to solving problems that are in the here and now.
 We only ever look at the current situation, which makes it difficult for us to solve problems in a forward-looking or cross-generational way.”

-Seppälä says that while changing consumption habits is challenging, it is particularly pertinent in Finland.
+Seppälä says that changing consumption habits is challenging, and this applies to Finland too.
 These changes are less about lowering living standards, and more about doing things in a new way.
 Finland has a unique opportunity not available to developing countries to adopt clean technologies and gain knowledge that will help it reduce its carbon footprint.

 “The situation would be unmanageable if all countries in the world consumed in the same way as we do in Finland.
 We should show by example that change is possible.
-It is possible to live well while also dealing with this climate issue properly.”
+It is possible to live well while also dealing with this climate issue properly.
+And we can create a new kind of economic growth through our own choices.”

 Leading by example on climate issues offers opportunities for Finnish industry

-According to Seppälä, people should understand that Finland has both a historical and a wealth-based obligation to act to mitigate climate change.
+According to Seppälä, it is key to understand that Finland has both a historical and a wealth-based obligation to act to mitigate climate change.

 “Finland will not solve this problem alone, but if countries like us cannot make a change, who can?
 Setting an example would also create plenty of opportunities for business.
 It seems that more and more Finnish companies have already started to see this.”